RajatKhoware/RajatKhoware/README.md

 Hey, ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)it's Rajat.
 =====================================================================================================================================

-Developer.Creator.Editor
+Flutter Developer
 ------------------------

-Rajat is a skilled Flutter developer with 8 months of experience in building mobile applications.
+Rajat is a skilled Flutter developer with 2 years of experience in building mobile applications.
 He is also well-versed in web development, which allows him to create full-stack applications.
-In his free time, Rajat runs a successful music YouTube channel where he creates and edits music content.
-He is skilled in video editing and production and has knowledge of SEO for YouTube.
 Rajat is always eager to take on new challenges and push his boundaries as a developer.

 * 🌍  I'm based in Indore, India
 * ✉️  You can contact me at [rajatkhoware2002@gmail.com](mailto:rajatkhoware2002@gmail.com)
-* 🚀  I'm currently working on [News application](https://play.google.com/store/apps/details?id=com.rajatkhoware.newscaster)
+* 🚀  I'm currently working on [AI and ML]
 * 🧠  I'm learning Flutter, ReactJs, Artificial Intelligence.
 * 🤝  I'm open to collaborating on Tech projects, AI projects.
 * ⚡  I may not have spider-like abilities, but I can code my way out of any sticky situation 😉.